A domain decomposition-based autoregressive deep learning model for unsteady and nonlinear partial differential equations: Results

 To test the performance on unseen timesteps, we train the transient-CoMLSim model on timesteps $t \in [10, 70]$ and unroll the model up to $T = 100$ at inference.
 Table \ref{tab:extrapolation} presents the nRMSE, calculated from \ref{eq:nrmse}, for SWE, diffusion-reaction, and vortex-flow datasets.
 Transient-CoMLSim is compared against FNO.
 We do not perform the extrapolation runs for the U-Net because, from table \ref{tab:accuracy_over_baselines}, we infer that FNO outperforms U-Net in terms of accuracy.
 Similar to table \ref{tab:accuracy_over_baselines}, time history and number of timesteps over which gradient accumulation is done are set to 10 for both models.
 Table \ref{tab:extrapolation} shows that the transient-CoMLSim outperforms FNO in terms of its ability to extrapolate to unseen timesteps during inference.

 Table \ref{tab:extrapolation_additive} presents the nRMSE of the transient-CoMLSim model on the six test datasets of the 3-D additive manufacturing case.
 The number of timesteps differ from that used during training -- $N_t = 400$ during training for the 3-D additive manufacturing case.
 Additionally, datasets AM4, AM5, and AM6 also test the model's ability to extrapolate to larger spatial domains, as discussed in the context of table \ref{tab:additive_details}.
 Table \ref{tab:extrapolation_additive} demonstrates that the model shows remarkable accuracy for all six test samples, effectively extrapolating to unseen timesteps and domain sizes.
 Figure \ref{fig:additive_contours} presents the temperature contours at the top-most plane for all six test samples, at the end of their respective simulation time.
 The model faithfully captures the spatial distribution of the temperature in the 3-D additive manufacturing case, similar to its 2-D counterparts that are discussed in the previous section.
 Figure \ref{fig:additive_mp_plots} shows the temporal evolution of the melt pool depth, a global quantity, for all six test samples.
 In the context of additive manufacturing, the melt pool depth is the depth to which the temperature goes beyond melting point during simulation.
 Transient-CoMLSim demonstrates remarkable accuracy in capturing the temporal trend of the melt pool depth for all six test cases.
+Animations of the temperature field evolution on the topmost plane for test cases $\mathrm{AM}1-\mathrm{AM}5$ are shown in figures \ref{fig:am1}--\ref{fig:am5} in appendix \ref{sec:appendix}.